Demystifying Math Struggles & Identifying Strategies to Help

-Math is a complicated subject it is incredibly different from English or Science - or even History - for the reason that Math is the merely subject that distributes two characteristics:
+Math is a complicated subject and it is so very incredibly different from English or Science - or even History - for the reason that Math is the merely subject that distributes two characteristics:

 1. Students must begin at the beginning and continue to create from what they have learned in the prior lesson.

 2. There is no such thing as a partially correct answer; an answer is 100% right or 100% wrong.

-In classes such as History, students can start at anywhere and study just that individual part of the subject.
+In classes such as History, students can start anywhere and study just that individual part of the subject.
 In English, there are some degrees of correctness and estimations as it may differ as to what is correct.
 But not in Math: Math is exact and requires precise execution.
 The answers are either right or wrong.

 A student who is skillful realizes that a problem occurs with the alternative method, and they do not study that technique.
 Another vital concept that is good judgment to use is checking your answer after solving a math problem.